shaylee-boudreaux/Python_Portfolio/README.md

 ## Making Choices

-In this analysis, we review making choices.
+In this analysis, we review making choices in Python.

 ```python
 num = 37